Recon

 See if you can edit .profile or .bashrc or .bash_profile, etc. in a users home directory.

 See if there is an authorized_keys file in any of the users home directories.
-If so, you might be able to get a backdoor:
+If so, you might be able to create a backdoor:

 find . -name "authorized_keys" 2>/dev/null